create3000/x_ite/docs/_posts/components/DIS/EspduTransform.md

 EspduTransform is a networked Transform node that can contain most nodes.
 If activated, EspduTransform can send or receive Entity State Protocol Data Unit (PDU) packets, also integrating functionality for the following DIS PDUs: EntityStatePdu, CollisionPdu, DetonatePdu, FirePdu, CreateEntity and RemoveEntity PDUs.

-The EspduTransform node belongs to the **DIS** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The EspduTransform node belongs to the **DIS** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy